IDA-RE-things/IDA-RE-things/README.md

 ### Internet:
 - Reversing of proprietary `MS Exchange ESE/EDB` engine and database data formats, to work with email-databases (commercial work, 2004-2006).
-- Reversed proprietary binary database format of `FlashGet 1.9` downloader (was abandoned), fixed internal hard-to-find bugs.
+- Reversed proprietary binary database format of `FlashGet 1.9` downloader (was abandoned by authors), fixed internal hard-to-find bugs.
 Created database repair utility.
 Drastically improved performance of large database loading on startup (**_from 5-10 min to 2 sec_**); Also added possibility to work with huge databases without crash at some time and data corruption.
 (And this was without source code) (2008-2024).
 - R/E, fixing, extending `Proxomitron` proxy-server (no src).
 Also created many complicated filters for it.
 - Fixed/reversed `HandyCache` proxy-server (no src).
 - Reversed parts of `MS IE8` browser for XP, and created module to fix issues with performance inside MSHTML.dll component.
 The problem was inside font caching algorithms.
 I have fixed and improved it.
 Also CHM viewer improved/optimized.